Virginia Premier’s prescription drug benefit is administered by Elixir.

 - Date of Fill

 Elixir reviews market prices on a continuous basis.
 Updates to MAC pricing can occur as frequently as daily, but no less frequently than every 7 days.

 Transition Fill Policy

 Our transition fill policy meets the immediate needs of our valued members.
 It allows the member sufficient time to work with his or her prescribing physician to switch to a therapeutically equivalent formulary medication, or to complete the coverage determination process.

 The Medication Therapy Management (MTM) Program is not considered a part of the plan’s benefit but is no cost to members with multiple health conditions and who take multiple medications.
 The MTM Program aims to help members and doctors make sure the medications are working to help with complex health needs.

-Virginia Premier has contracted with Envision Pharmaceuticals Services to deliver MTM services to eligible members.
-If you would like more information, please call Envision Pharmaceutical MTM Department at 1-866-342-2183 (TTY: 711), Monday through Friday from 9:00 am to 5:00 pm.
+Virginia Premier has contracted with Elixir to deliver MTM services to eligible members.
+If you would like more information, please call the Elixir MTM Department at 1-866-342-2183 (TTY: 711), Monday through Friday from 9:00 am to 5:00 pm.

 MTM Program Eligibility